 If you are new to this Practice and wish to meditate with us, please email us and we will schedule an orientation.
 We offer a 45-minute orientation on Thursday, Friday and Saturday afternoons.

-We offer Zen Meditation, Yoga, and Awareness Practice workshops.
+We offer Zen Meditation, Awareness Practice workshops and facilitated groups.
 Individual guidance sessions with Cheri Huber and other trained facilitators are by appointment.

 – Cheri Huber